Originally published October 2019.

 Most of the CCRN prep books on this list are very textbook-like.
 They are dense and dry.
 It’s the equivalent of going to a lecture and the monotone professor simply reads the slides word-for-word.

 Speaking as someone who studied and passed the exam, I highly recommend purchasing an online course review to jump-start studying with a study book and practice questions.
+But, if you think you just need to brush up on some concepts and don’t want the full course experience, a review book may be your best bet!

 Whatever you choose, know that practice questions are an absolute must.